-The peony is outrageously beautiful in bloom in springtime—with lush foliage all summer long.
+The peony is outrageously beautiful in bloom from spring to summer—with lush foliage all summer long.
 Here’s how to grow peonies and get the best peony flowers in your garden.

-Peony flowers are perennials that come back every spring to take your breath away.
+Peonies are perennials that come back every year to take your breath away.
 The plants may live longer than you do—some have been known to thrive for 100 years.

 They’re hardy to Zone 3 and grow well as far south as Zones 7 and 8.
 In most of the country, the rules for success are simply full sun and well-drained soil.
 Peonies even relish cold winters, because they need chilling for bud formation.

 Peonies make fine sentinels lining walkways and a lovely low hedge.
-After its stunning bloom, the peony’s bushy clump of handsome glossy green leaves lasts all summer, and then turns purplish or gold in the fall, as stately and dignified as any shrub.
+After its stunning bloom, the peony’s bushy clump of handsome glossy green leaves lasts all summer, and then turns purplish-red or gold in the fall, as stately and dignified as any shrub.